 Day 3: Kikelelwa Camp

 The morning walk is a steady ascend up to the ‘Second Cave’ (3,450 m.) with superb views of Kibo and the Eastern icefields on the crater rim.
-After lunch, we leave the main trail and strike out across the moorland on a smaller path towards the jagged peaks of Mawenzi.
+After having our lunch, we’ll leave the main trail that we’ve been following for so long and head for the moorland on a smaller path towards the jagged peaks of Mawenzi.
 Our “Upper Kikelewa” campsite is on a small plateau above a sheltered valley with giant senecios past.